The latest episode of #RYTHMConnect discussed creating a gender-equal world free of bias and discrimination.

 Gender equality is not only a fundamental human right but a necessary foundation for a peaceful, prosperous, and sustainable world.

-According to the United Nations (UN), there has been progress over the last decades: more girls are going to school, fewer girls are forced into early marriage, more women are serving in parliament and leadership positions, and laws are being reformed to advance gender equality.
+According to the United Nations (UN), progress has occurred over the last decades: more girls are going to school, fewer girls are forced into early marriage, more women are serving in parliament and leadership positions, and laws are being reformed to advance gender equality.

 However, many challenges remain: discriminatory laws and social norms remain pervasive.
 Women also continue to be underrepresented in political and other levels of leadership.

-These concerns were discussed in the latest episode of #RYTHMConnect entitled ‘#BreakTheBias to Achieve Gender Equality for a Better World.’ #RYTHMConnect is the Foundation’s online conversation series with partners, subject matter experts, and social activists on topics that matter. #BreakTheBias reflects this year’s International Women’s Day (IWD) theme.
+The latest episode of #RYTHMConnect entitled ‘#BreakTheBias to Achieve Gender Equality for a Better World’ recently discussed these concerns. #RYTHMConnect is the Foundation’s online conversation series with partners, subject matter experts, and social activists on topics that matter. #BreakTheBias reflects this year’s International Women’s Day (IWD) theme.